sonata-project/SonataBlockBundle/Resources/doc/reference/your_first_block.rst

         ;
     }

 The validation is done at runtime through a ``validateBlock`` method.
-You can call any Symfony2 assertions, like:
+You can call any Symfony assertions, like:

 .. code-block:: php